mala-lab/InCTRL/README.md

 ## Setup

 ## Run
 #### Step 1.
-Download the Anomaly Detection Datasets
+Download the Anomaly Detection Datasets and Save Training/Test Json Files

 Download the Anomaly Detection Dataset and convert it to MVTec AD format.
-(For datasets we used in the paper, we provided the convert script.)
+(For datasets we used in the paper, we provided [the convert and save script](InCTRL/datasets/preprocess/).)
 The dataset folder structure should look like:
 ```
 DATA_PATH/